commonpike/sketch-recurse-export/README.md

 # RecursiveExport
-Plugin for Sketch.app to recursively export layers in a selected file structure
+Plugin for Sketch.app to recursively export layers in a selected file structure.

+I was surprised it didn't exist so I wrote it.
+If anyone knows an easier way to do this let me know.

 ## What it does
 When selecting a layer in your canvas and running the script, the script